-Real estate business cards should have the real estate professional’s photo on them.
+Real estate business cards should have the real estate professional’s photo.

 Of course, you don’t want to stuff your real estate business card with pictures and sacrifice other important elements necessary for your conversion rate.

-It’s enough to have just one picture – that is, a picture of you close to your name.
+It’s enough to have just one picture – a picture of you close to your name.

 Samples of Real Estate Business Cards

-One of my favorite design tools on the web, Canva has more than 100 different samples of real estate business cards that you can use and tailor to your individual needs.
+One of my favorite design tools on the web, Canva, has more than 100 samples of real estate business cards that you can use and tailor to your individual needs.

-You will have access to all different samples if you choose the paid Canva version.
+You can access all different samples if you choose the paid Canva version.
 But the free version also offers access to a good number of them.